 As your heart and mind relax, energy renews.

-Enchanted Evenings Concert Series: Fridays, July – August 2014
+Enchanted Evenings Concert Series: July – August 2016

-Enchant your evenings with the critically acclaimed concert series at Dr. Sun Yat-Sen Classical Chinese Garden every Friday night starting July 2014 through August.
-In 2014, the 21st edition of the Enchanted Evenings series introduces exciting new groups along with your favorite performers.
+Enchant your evenings with the critically acclaimed concert series at Dr. Sun Yat-Sen Classical Chinese Garden starting July through August.
+In 2016, the 23rd edition of the Enchanted Evenings series introduces exciting new groups along with your favorite performers.
 Awaken your senses with the vibrant sounds and dazzling dances, and book you Friday nights to celebrate this unique blend of cultural diversity!

 Monthly Art Exhibitions